yeonjin-park/portfolio/final-1.md

 > Design a visualization dashboard that helps users' time management or self-reflection on their work

 ![Story](story.png)
-For many working professionals(including students), consistently recording work activity can play an important role in providing objective data to prove their work contributions and can provide a way to review current work and plan their future careers.
+For many working professionals(including students), consistently recording work activity can play an important role in `providing objective data to prove their work contributions` and can `provide a way to review current work and plan their future careers`.
 However, it is not easy to record daily tasks and reflections due to the lack of convenient processes to do so.
-Additionally, recording this activity can become burdensome if worker responsibilities expand as roles change, e.g., becoming a manager who needs to consider other people’s tasks rather than just their own.
+Additionally, recording this activity can become burdensome if worker `responsibilities expand` as roles change, e.g., becoming a manager who needs to consider other people’s tasks rather than just their own.

-Based on this context, I am exploring how to visualize worklog information gathered via data-collecting technology, and especially focusing on a timeline overview and comparison chart that can help peoples’ productivity.
+Based on this context, I am exploring `how to visualize worklog information gathered via data-collecting technology`, and especially focusing on a `timeline overview and comparison chart` that can help peoples’ productivity.
 Finally, this approach may especially aid those who have difficulty actively advocating their work performance due to language and cultural barriers.

 ## Initial sketches
 > My final project will be consisted of a timeline overview chart which also considers time granularity(Day/Week/Month) and a comparison feature that can give users more insights intuitively.